 Even when an investigation is over and no further action is taken, your future travel and employment prospects may be severely compromised as a result of an arrest you may have been subject to.
 As part of our services, MJR Solicitors can take the appropriate steps to have this officially removed from your record.

-MJR Solicitors are sexual offence solicitors that have the necessary experience in handling all cases of false sexual assault accusations before, and even after, they become Magistrate or Crown Court cases.
+MJR Solicitors have the necessary experience in handling all cases of false accusations before, and even after, they become Magistrate or Crown Court cases.
 Our tenacity and know-how mean we know what to do, when to do it, and how to do it right, so together we get the best result for you.

 If you’re facing false allegations of sexual assault, contact us today.
 We’re available 24/7 whenever you need us to give you the dedicated and confidential help and support you need.
 Don’t delay – call us now on 01243 945054 or email us on firstname.lastname@example.org.

 Like what you see?
 Then give us a share: